Alycia Butterworth

-Alycia Butterworth (born October 1, 1992) is a Canadian track and field athlete specializing in the 3000 metres steeplechase event.
+Alycia Kaitlin Butterworth (born October 1, 1992) is a Canadian track and field athlete specializing in the 3000 metres steeplechase event.

 Career

 Butterworth competed collegiately for the Idaho Vandals in both track and cross country from 2010 to 2015.
 At the 2017 World Championships in Athletics in London, Butterworth finished 26th in the heats of the 3000 metres steeplechase.

 In July 2021, Butterworth was named to Canada's 2020 Olympic team in the women's 3000 metres steeplechase where she finished the games in 24th place.
 Butterworth attended the 2023 Pan American Games as part of Canada's athletics team, she finished in second place one and half seconds behind Belen Casetta of Argentina to win silver.
 After the win Butterworth said that "In the final stretch, I was happy I could battle back from third to finish seconds.
 Santiago did an awesome job hosting."

 Personal

 Born in Prince Rupert, British Columbia, Butterworth's hometown is Parksville, British Columbia.